intranda/goobi-plugin-administration-wellcome/README.md

 <img src="https://goobi.io/wp-content/uploads/logo_goobi_plugin.png" align="right" style="margin:0 0 20px 20px;" alt="Plugin for Goobi workflow" width="175" height="109">

-This is an Administration plugin for Goobi workflow that is called counterscript.
-It collects and visualizes data related to exported records, b-number plugin allowes deletion of records in goobi and archive service.
+This is a set of two Administration plugins for Goobi workflow.
+The first one collects and visualizes data related to exported records, b-number plugin allowes deletion of records in goobi and archive service.
+It is responsible for counting of exported Goobi processes and analyses the metadata to be published.
+The second one allows to define an identifier that shall be used to delete data from Goobi workflow, from the Storage Archive Service or from both.

 This is a plugin for Goobi workflow, the open source workflow tracking software for digitisation projects.
 More information about Goobi workflow is available under https://goobi.io.
 If you want to get in touch with the user community simply go to https://community.goobi.io.